Dor-sketch/game-of-life-ai/README.md

 2. **Survival:** Any live cell with two or three live neighbors lives on to the next generation.
 3. **Overpopulation:** Any live cell with more than three live neighbors dies, as if by overpopulation.
 4. **Reproduction:** Any dead cell with exactly three live neighbors becomes a live cell, as if by reproduction.

+For more information on the Game of Life, you can visit the [Wikipedia page](https://en.wikipedia.org/wiki/Conway's_Game_of_Life).

 #### Evolutionary Algorithms